BirdiePeep/VRCAvatarActions/README.md

 - Select the new item called "Menu".
 - In the inspector click "Add" to create a new action.
 	- Name - Give your action a name.
-	- Type - What kind of menu item, toggle is best used most often.
-	- Parameter - Specify a parameter to control this animation.
+	- Parameter - Specify a parameter to control this action.
 For example... if I'm making a hat, just call it "Hat" or "Head".
 	- Object Properties
 		- Open the object properties and click "Add"
 		- Drag in an object you want to toggle.